treeman/jonashietala/posts/2022-08-29-rewriting_my_blog_in_rust_for_fun_and_profit.markdown

 ## Markdown transformations

-While it would be easy if my posts were just standard markdown, over the years I've included various features and extensions that my markdown parsers of choice [pulldown_cmark] don't support.
+While it would be easy if my posts were just standard markdown, over the years I've included various features and extensions that my markdown parsers of choice [pulldown-cmark][] don't support.
 So I had to code them myself.

 ### Preprocessing